moaeedsajid/cleanfitnessdata/README.md

-Coursera cleaning smartwatch data assignment
+Coursera cleaning fitness data assignment

 The original documentation about the Samsung smartphone project is available from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones